All Episodes

 Because mainstream media relies on people with a rigid mindset, we get a very, and this is what mainstream media wants.

-We we populace get a rigid structure for the matrix of our social order.
+We, populace, get a rigid structure for the matrix of our social order.

-And this is what government wants, this is what the leaders, the controllers, the managers all want, powers that be, and so on.
+This is what the leaders, the controllers, the managers all want, powers that be, and so on.

-Doesn't do them any good for us to be in chaos all the time.
+It doesn't do them any good for us to be in chaos all the time.

 Anyway, so here's the thing.

-Like I so I'd go and take uh programming courses at uh colleges in Europe when I was there, or colleges in Seattle, you know, take a programming course in prologue and artificial intelligence, or go take this other course.
+So I'd go and take programming courses at colleges in Europe when I was there, or colleges in Seattle.

-So I was sort of a drop-in pain in the ass guy because I'd want to go and see what these people knew.
+So I was sort of a drop-in pain-in-the-ass guy because I'd want to go and see what these people knew.

-I stopped that and then learned fairly rapidly uh that it's easier to just get the books and read them than to mess with the personalities themselves because you're not going to get the straight stuff from the personalities under those circumstances.
+I stopped that and then learned fairly rapidly that it's easier to just get the books and read them than to mess with the personalities themselves because you're not going to get the straight stuff from the personalities under those circumstances.

 You might if you got them out and had a few beers with them and so on, but I didn't have the chance nor the time to develop that kind of a relationship with them.

-But it's my contention that future archaeologists, if they came here to Earth after all of us guys are dead and our civilizations are all destroyed and there's nothing here the way it is on Mars, and there's just remnants, you know, just debris and then uh junk and piles and ruins and uh skeletons and statues and that sort of thing.
+But it's my contention that future archaeologists, if they came here to Earth after all of us guys are dead and our civilizations are all destroyed and there's nothing here the way it is on Mars, and there's just remnants, you know, just debris and then junk and piles and ruins and skeletons and statues and that sort of thing.

-And this, let's just say that we've got this is phyology.
+And this, let's just say that we've got, this is phyology.

 This is just a way of diagramming it.